-Regulators
+Regulators and government

-The Company and its directors are satisfied that there is a strong, open and transparent relationship with relevant regulators and other authorities, and liaise regularly both directly and as part of LBG to ensure the business is aligned to the evolving regulatory framework.
-Key areas of focus have included ensuring robust prudential standards and supervision arrangements are in place, ensuring the fair treatment of customers, adapting to changes in regulatory requirements, recovery and resolution for the UK's withdrawal from the European Union.
+The Company and its directors are satisfied that there is a strong, open and transparent relationship with relevant regulators and other authorities and liaise regularly as part of Lloyds Banking Group to ensure the business is aligned to the evolving regulatory framework.
+Key areas of focus have included ensuring robust prudential standards and supervision arrangements are in place, ensuring the fair treatment of customers, adapting to changes in regulatory requirements, recovery, and resolution for the UK's withdrawal from the European Union.
+When a notable issue arose during the year such as the non-compliance with listing rules noted above, the directors ensured prompt and open disclosure to regulators and appropriate follow up action to mitigate impact.

-The approach of LBG, including that of the Company, to managing regulatory change is discussed further on page 28 of the LBG annual report and financial statements for 2021.
+The approach of Lloyds Banking Group plc, including that of the Company, to managing regulatory change is discussed further on page 21 of the Lloyds Banking Group annual report and financial statements for 2022.

-Communities and the environment
+Society and the environment

-The directors acknowledge that they have performed all of their duties as directors in accordance with the strategy of LBG around the Company's impact on its communities and the environment, where further details can be found within the LBG annual report and financial statements for 2021.
+The directors acknowledge that they have performed all of their duties as directors in accordance with the strategy of Lloyds Banking Group around the Company's impact on its society and the environment, through engagement with representatives of the wider Lloyds Banking Group mortgages business.
+Further details can be found within the LBG annual report and financial statements for 2022.